German society

 (2) The undisturbed practice of religion shall be guaranteed.

-The majority of Germany’s inhabitants are Christians (55 per cent) and are members of either the Roman Catholic Church or the Evangelical Church in Germany.
+The majority of Germany’s inhabitants are Christians (48 percent) and are members of either the Roman Catholic Church or the Evangelical Church in Germany.
 Islam, which accounts for almost five per cent of the population, is the third-largest religion in Germany.
 In addition, Germany has over 70 other religious communities.
-More than 36 per cent of the population does not belong to any denomination.
+About 44 percent of the population does not belong to any denomination.

 Diverse range of cultural and recreational activities